 BRIEF SUMMARY OF WHAT THE NEW LAW SAYS:

-Sales may take place at a farm, home or “traditional community social event” as defined by SB199 or other location agreed to by the producer and consumer.
+2. Sales may take place at a farm, home or “traditional community social event” as defined by SB199 or other location agreed to by the producer and consumer.
+This includes Farmers Markets, so if your local sanitarian tries to stop you from selling at a market or tries to make you obtain a permit, they are wrong.

-Producers must test every six months for standard plate count, coliform count, and somatic cell count.
+4. Producers must test every six months for standard plate count, coliform count, and somatic cell count.
 (Milk samples may be co-mingled.)
-Brucellosis testing once a year.
+Brucellosis testing once a year (goats and sheep too).
 Test results must be maintained for two years and provided to Department of Livestock if Livestock suspects the small dairy is causing a foodborne illness.

 Producers are now able to advertise.

-If you call them before you ship your test sample, they will let you use their UPS account, which gives you a 50% discount on shipping (without the discount, this runs $60-70 depending on zip code)!
+You may utilize UH's UPS account to overnight your milk samples, which gives you a 50% discount on shipping (without the discount, this runs $60-70 or more depending on zip code)!
+This discount is accomplished by using their shipping portal.

-Washington State University Animal Diagnostic Lab – accredited, state to state and US to Canada
+Washington State Animal Disease Diagnostic Lab – accredited, state to state and US to Canada

 Idaho State Lab